-Self-organizing project teams
+Self-organizing Project Teams

 A project team takes on a self-organizing character as it is driven to a state of "zero information"-where prior knowledge does not apply.
 Ambiguity and fluctuation abound in this state.
 Left to stew, the process begins to create its own dynamic order.
+The project team begins to operate like a start-up company-it takes initiatives and risks, and develops an independent agenda.
+At some point, the team begins to create its own concept.